-Worldwide there are 16 species of the sandalwood plant family Santalaceae.
+Worldwide there are 16 species of the sandalwood tree family Santalaceae.
 They occur naturally in Australia, Papua-New Guinea, Indonesia, India, and in a number of Pacific island groups.
-One species occurs in southern Africa.
-With the exception of the two sandalwood species that are harvested commercially in Australia, sandalwoods in almost all countries have been over-exploited and in some cases their populations have been reduced to a level where they may face extinction.
+One species occurs in southern and eastern Africa.
+With the exception of the two sandalwood species that are harvested commercially in Australia, sandalwoods in almost all countries have been overexploited and in some cases their populations have been reduced to a level where they may face extinction.

-Indian sandalwood (Santalum album), which is the subject of this TFS plantation project occurs naturally in India and Indonesia, and to a very minor extent in the Northern Territory of Australia where it is believed to have been introduced by Indonesian trepang fishermen many years ago.
+Indian sandalwood (Santalum album), which is the subject of this TFS plantation project, occurs naturally in India and Indonesia, and to a very minor extent in the Northern Territory of Australia where it is believed to have been introduced by Indonesian trepang fishermen many years ago.

 All sandalwoods are partially parasitic, however this parasitism is obligatory and sandalwood trees can only survive when they are able to form a union of their roots with the roots of another tree or shrub growing near them.
 These "host" plants provide the sandalwood with its requirements for nutrients, some metabolites and some of its water needs via the joined roots.
-Although catholic in their choice of hosts, Indian sandalwood will only flourish and become commercially productive when they are provided with host species that have been selected and proven in trials to be highly suited to the hosting function.
+Although catholic in their choice of hosts, Indian sandalwood will only flourish and become commercially productive in a plantation situation when they are provided with host species that have been selected and proven in trials to be highly suited to the hosting function.

 Indian sandalwood is a small to medium sized tree reaching a height of up to 20 metres in its native India.
-Grown in plantation for a period 14 years, the period proposed for this project, trees an be expected to reach no more than 10 meters in height and around 25cm basal diameter.
-Sandalwoods are valued for the aromatic oil the tree produces in its heartwood.
+Grown in plantation for a period 14 years, the period proposed for this project, trees can be expected to reach no more than 10 meters in height and around 24 cm basal diameter (measured 20 cm above ground level).

+Sandalwoods are valued for the aromatic oil the trees produce in their heartwood.
 The yield and quality of the oil varies widely from species to species and Indian sandalwood produces oil that is superior on both counts.
 Indian sources quote an oil content of up to 6 percent in the lower bole and larger roots of the tree, however the average yield is lower than this.
 The compounds for which the oil is prized are the santalols, the levels of which are much higher in Indian sandalwood than in other species.
 The only other sandalwood that approaches the Indian species in productivity and quality is Santalum yasi which is native to Fiji.
-The Fijian and Indian sandalwoods are the only species that consistently meet the ISO standard for sandalwood oil.
+The Fijian and Indian sandalwoods are the only species that consistently meet the International Standards Organisation standard for sandalwood oil.